-In order to secure money from home, you may need a certificate of enrollment letter from Nichols College stating that you are currently enrolled as a student.
+To secure money from home, you may need a certificate of enrollment letter from Nichols College stating that you are currently enrolled as a student.
 Each country has its own requirements and restrictions on transfer of foreign currency.
 If you need specific information, you should contact the Education Department at your own country's embassy.
 The person sending you money should have all the specific information about your bank and your account.
 Your bank can also provide you with their identification number so that money can be wired from your family's bank to your bank and credited to your account.
+Wise Bank and Revolute Bank allow you to have family deposit money from your home country easily and safely.
+See page 16 for local banks.